1992 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 1992 Nickel Error List

 A broadstrike error occurs when a coin is struck without the restraining collar that normally holds the planchet in place during striking.
-This results in a coin with a larger diameter than standard specifications and a noticeably thinner edge.
+This results in a coin with a larger-than-standard diameter and a noticeably thinner, spread-out edge.

 CoinVaueChecker App 10

-Clipped planchet errors occur when the blank metal disc is punched from a strip of metal that was improperly fed through the blanking press.
-This creates a coin missing a portion of its edge.
+Clipped planchet errors occur when the blank metal disc is punched from a strip that was improperly fed through the blanking press.
+This creates a coin missing a portion of its edge, ranging from a small notch to a large crescent-shaped section.

 Curved clips result when planchets overlap during the punching process, creating a crescent-shaped missing section.
 Straight clips happen when a planchet is punched too close to the strip’s edge.
-The size of the clip varies from small notches to substantial portions.
+The “Blakesley effect” — weakness in the design directly opposite the clip — is a key diagnostic for confirming genuine clipped planchets versus post-mint damage.

 Where to Sell Your 1992 Nickel?